harvard-acc/LLVM-Tracer/README.md

        this option is not defined, environment variable LLVM_HOME will be used.

+     -DLLVMC_FLAGS="additional cflags"        (default : empty)
+       This option offers you the power to pass additional cflags to Clang while building LLVM IR.

+     -DTRACER_LD_FLAGS="additional ldflags"   (default : empty)
+       This option offers you the power to pass additional ldflags to g++ while linking instrumented LLVM IR to executable.

      -DLLVM_RECOMMEND_VERSION="3.4", "3.5"    (default : 3.4)
        LLVM-Tracer supports both LLVM 3.4 and 3.5.
 It uses LLVM 3.4 by default, but you can manually specify the LLVM version to use.